mcgradyjason/A-B-Testing/README.md

 ### Measuring Variability

-Baseline values can be found there [baseline values](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0)
+Baseline values can be found [there](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0)

 Given that baseline CTP on `Free Trial` button is `0.08`, and sample size of 5000 cookies visited homepage everyday.
 We can calculate number of cookies click `Free Trial` button is `5000 * 0.08 = 400`.
 The number of user-ids to remain enrolled past the 14-day boundary equals to `0.20625 * 400 = 82.5`.